Manu

 fall from a three story building.

-application or for general use.
-A number of parameters can be
+desired application or for general use.
+A number of parameters

-adjusted to optimize the optical device.
-For example, the lens
+can be adjusted to optimize the optical device.
+For example, the

-size and shape, lens refractive index, lens material, the optical
+lens size and shape, lens refractive index, lens material, the

-path length, optical path shape/direction, the lens aperture size
+optical path length, optical path shape/direction, the lens

-and shape, the light source type and location, the aperture
+aperture size and shape, the light source type and location, the

-associated with the light source, the light source intensity and
+aperture associated with the light source, the light source

-profile, the alignment of the light source with the lens, the
+intensity and profile, the alignment of the light source with

-wavelength of the light source, the polarization and coherence of
+the lens, the wavelength of the light source, the polarization

-the light source, the magnification of the sample, the resolution
+and coherence of the light source, the magnification of the

-of the image, the inclusion of additional features such as
+sample, the resolution of the image, the inclusion of additional

-by geometrical features cut in flat material that act as kinematic
+accomplished by geometrical features cut in flat material that

-couplings thus providing a self-alignment.
-In some embodiments,
+act as kinematic couplings thus providing a self-alignment.
+In

 [000136] In some embodiments, the optical microscope can have an